Fabiola-I/Smart-parking-Rwanda-/README.md

 # THE PROJECT I WORKED ON
 ##
-**1.Traffic light controller(Itwararike device):**this is for aid visual impared and unfamilliar with traffic individual to navigate through the zebra crossing safe
+**1.Traffic light controller**(Itwararike device):This is for aid visual impared and unfamilliar with traffic individual to navigate through the zebra crossing safe

 **2.Smart agrilture system:** this is an  IoT-based smart agriculture system to optimize water usage, improve crop yield, and provide valuable insights to farmers.